dart-lang/site-www/src/tools/pub/cmd/index.md

 [`pub get`](/tools/pub/cmd/pub-get)
 : Retrieves the packages that are listed as the dependencies for the application.
-If a `pubspec.lock` file already exists, fetches the same version of each dependency (if missing) as listed in the lock file.
+  If a `pubspec.lock` file already exists, fetches the version of each dependency (if possible) as listed in the lock file.
   Creates or updates the lock file, as needed.
   One of the most commonly used pub commands.

 [`pub upgrade`](/tools/pub/cmd/pub-upgrade)